Ghini/ghini.desktop/doc/docker-development.md

 - The development image uses apt-provided PyGObject and GI typelibs rather than building PyGObject from pip.
 - The image pins the OS baseline to Ubuntu 24.04.
-- The Python dependency versions are declared in `pyproject.toml`.
+- The Python dependency versions are declared in `pyproject.toml` and locked for Docker builds in `requirements/`.
 - Black is installed in the development image and is available through `scripts/docker-dev format` and `scripts/docker-dev check`.
 - `scripts/docker-dev` grants X11 access with